Vodafone Essar Gujarat Ltd (Company Petition No. 183 of 2009)

 55. The transferee company shall be claiming benefit under section 80IA once again on the same set/block of assets, on which the transferor companies have already claimed the benefit under section 80-IA, in future once it becomes “eligible undertaking”, which is likely to happen in the light of the recommendations in the working committee report.

 56. The transaction may be held to be void under section 281 of the Income-tax Act and if it is so, the court will not exercise its jurisdiction, if any, to sanction a transaction which is pointed out to be void under law.
 Thus the scheme appears to be a camouflage to circumvent the mandatory provisions of the Income-tax Act.
-The judgments relied upon by the petitioners pertain to pre-amendment of 1975.
+The judgements relied upon by the petitioners pertain to pre-amendment of 1975.
 The present section does not require any proceedings to be initiated by the Department for the transaction to be declared as void.
 The section is a self declaratory one.

 57. Since no liabilities are transferred including the employees relating to the passive infrastructure assets, the expenses will continue to be borne by the transferor companies which would artificially deplete the taxable profit and will not give a true and fair view of the accounts, thus affecting adversely the taxable profits.